 The most prized turkey at Central Market is the Greenberg Smoked Turkey, an exclusive to Central Market.
 It is a hand-rubbed turkey that has been smoked over a hickory fire.
 They have been doing this since 1937!

-Update – After I visited the store and wrote this post, I learned that there was a massive fire at the Greenberg processing plant and they lost the remainder of their inventory that was going to be shipped.
-Most likely as you read this Central Market will be sold out of what they already had been shipped.
+Sadly the year (2020) I originally wrote this post, I learned that there was a massive fire at the Greenberg processing plant and they lost the remainder of their inventory that was going to be shipped.
+It seems they have bounced back from this.

 Check out our post on How to Reheat a Smoked Turkey